Did you know a healthy thyroid gland depends on a healthy liver?

 - Obtain adequate iodine in your diet.
 Iodine deficiency is becoming an increasingly common problem.
 The thyroid gland requires iodine in order to manufacture the hormones T4 and T3.
 Iodine is mostly found in the oceans, therefore is present in seafood (as long as it came from the ocean and was not farmed), and seaweed.
 Kelp is a rich source of iodine and is available in supplement form.
 Your doctor can organise a urine test for you to determine your body’s iodine level.

 - Consume good quality protein.
 The amino acid tyrosine is required for thyroid hormone production.
 Tyrosine is found in protein rich foods such as chicken, fish and cheese, and also in smaller quantities in avocados, bananas and almonds.
 Protein rich foods are also a good source of zinc, which is needed by the thyroid hormone receptors in your cells, to allow thyroid hormones to bind there.
 Eating enough protein is one half of the equation, the other half is to make sure you digest the protein properly.
-Irritable bowel syndrome, bloating, heartburn and reflux can all indicate that you don’t digest protein properly.
+Irritable bowel syndrome, bloating, heartburn, SIBO and reflux can all indicate that you don’t digest protein properly.
 Taking a digestive enzyme supplement, sipping some diluted apple cider vinegar before meals, and making sure you are relaxed while eating can all help.